marceloyuan/ConsoleApplication1/README.md

 This application is written in C++ under windows 8.1 using Visual Studio 2012 pro as code editor and compiler.
-To ensure that the application runs, please open the .sln file with Visual Studio 2012 or 2013.
-Once the file is opened, press F5.
+To ensure that the application runs, please create a C++ project in Visual Studio 2012 or 2013 and add .h files to Header Files and add .cpp files to Source Files.
+Once the file are all included, press F5.
 If the application does not run properly, please contact me.

 Thank you for your time.